Tuesday, 23 July 2024

 Tier2 #OddJobs

 Tier2 is the kind of scenario you get after cutting your teeth at least a bit; #OddJobs are miscalleneous ops without a specific opposition or theme.
+The rest is pretty clear, no?
+I always agonise over how much information to put in these teasers.
+Has to be enough to whet the appetite, but not enough to spoil the scenario.

 REASONS FOR INCLUDING